wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v2.76 - 13.06.2013 =
+* Fixed: Size for thumbs on Manage Images page
+* Fixed: Create New Thumbnails not working properly with fix dimensions
+* Fixed: First activation of plugin do not move free skins to 'flagallery-skins' folder
+* Fixed: GRAND Page do not remembers playlist option

 = v2.75 - 10.06.2013 =
 * Added: Link feald for image (optional for skin)
 * Added: Draft for galleries